 Christchurch Regional Overview

 The Canterbury region is one of contrasting natural beauty and vibrant city life.
-Two national parks, the Canterbury plains, eye-catching turquoise lakes, beautiful sandy beaches, pretty coastal villages, whale watching, and the 'garden city' of Christchurch are all waiting to be discovered.
+Two national parks, the Canterbury plains, sparkling turquoise lakes, idyllic beaches, attractive coastal villages, fascinating marine life, and the 'Garden City' of Christchurch , all await your discovery.

-Canterbury is the largest region in New Zealand with over 45,000sqkm.
-It's the second most populated region (after Auckland) in the country with approximately 560,000 residents.
+Covering over 45,000km2, Canterbury is the largest region in New Zealand with approximately 612,000 residents, giving it the second biggest population (after Auckland) in the country.

-Christchurch is the focal point of the region with beautiful open green spaces and the stunning River Avon.
-Head east for 90 minutes and you'll reach the picturesque Banks Peninsula and the french influenced harbour town of Akaroa.
-Travelling south, brings you to the coast town of Timaru, while inwards the town of Geraldine is full of craft shops and cafes.
+Christchurch is the region’s focal point, boasting beautiful open green spaces with the Avon River meandering through its heart.
+Head southeast to Banks Peninsula and you’ll reach the picturesque French-influenced harbour settlement of Akaroa.
+Travelling south brings you to the seaside town of Timaru, whilst a trip inland leads to Geraldine and its craft shops and cafes.

-A few hours drive south-west is Mount Cook National Park, home to 19 of New Zealand highest mountain peaks.
-To the west, lies the majestic beauty of Arthur's Pass National Park and a popular spot for hikers.
-To the North, the whale watching and seal colony attracts visitors to the coastal town of Kaikoura, while Hanmer Springs is renowned for its spa and hot pools.
+A few hours’ drive southwest is Aoraki Mount Cook National Park, home to 19 of New Zealand highest mountain peaks and the world’s largest international dark sky reserve.
+To the west, lies the majestic beauty of Arthur's Pass National Park which is a popular spot for hikers.
+To the north, coastal Kaikoura’s whale watching and seal colony is a drawcard, while Hanmer Springs is renowned for its spa and hot pools.

 Christchurch - Garden City & Punting

 The largest city of the South Island, Christchurch is also New Zealand's oldest, having been granted its Royal Charter in 1856.
-Known as the ‘Garden City’, for its high percentage of green areas, Christchurch has the feel of an old, English city, thanks to the ambitions of settlers who wanted to recreate the similarly-named area of Oxford.
+Known as the ‘Garden City’ for its high proportion of green areas, Christchurch has the feel of an old English city, thanks to the ambitions of settlers who wanted to recreate the similarly-named area of Christ Church, Oxford in England.

-A 90 minute drive east brings you to the Banks Peninsula and the jewel in the crown, Akaroa.
-This French influenced town is full of charm with its pretty harbour setting and quaint streets, french colonial buildings and numerous cafes.
-There's also plenty of opportunities to leave the harbour and explore the region by boat.
+A 90 minute drive southeast brings you to the Banks Peninsula and the jewel in its crown, Akaroa.
+This French-influenced town is full of charm with its appealing harbour setting and quaint streets, French colonial buildings and numerous cafes.
+There are also plenty of opportunities to leave the harbour and explore the region by boat.

 Arthur's Pass National Park

-180km north of Christchurch, Kaikoura is a pretty coastal town famous for its whaling station and abundant marine life.
+180km north of Christchurch, Kaikoura is a delightful coastal town famous for its whaling history and abundant marine life.
 With mountains that very nearly reach to the ocean, the town is a popular place to catch some sea air, with a number of boating excursions available.

 65kms southwest from Kaikoura, the town of Hanmer Springs is, as its name suggests, built around a natural hot spring that now includes an extended hot pools complex.
-Come here if you want to really unwind - and get really wet!
+The area has a number of mountain biking, walking and riding trails and there are plenty of activities to keep the whole family amused.
+A great place to unwind!

 Aoraki Mount Cook National Park